CruzanCaramele/Tournament-Results/README.md

 # Tournament Results

-Navigate into the vagrant folder to access the tournament project file
+Navigate into the vagrant folder to access the tournament project folder

 ## Table of contents